Email design best practices to encourage sharing, reading and engaging

 Email design best practices don’t have a habit of changing as quickly as other design best practices.
 We try to design as minimally as possible in order to comply with every email client and mobile preference.
 Still, there are more than just aesthetic best practices when it comes to sending an email.

 Do you have a low open rate?
-Then your sender address needs to be clearer, your subject lines need to be more arresting or you have to provide better content.
+Then your sender address needs to be more recognizable, your subject lines need to be more arresting or you have to provide better content.
 If people are not anticipating good content when they open your email, then eventually they won’t open it at all.

 Are people opening your email but declining to visit your website (low click-through rate)?
 Then you may want to create more incentives to click through or possibly add more links to your landing pages in the message.

-For more ways to increase these numbers this year, next year and beyond, follow these email design best practices:
+For more ways to increase these numbers this year, next year and beyond, follow these email design best practices.

-Desktop email design best practices
+Email design best practices

 3. Optimize your “from line” - The from line of an email newsletter should clearly identify the sender and be quickly recognizable to the recipient.
 Studies have shown that when viewing their inbox, readers start by looking at the from line; engaging readers here has been shown to increase open rates.